Jafaga/ilokano-learning-app/README.md

 ```

 ## Next Development Steps
+If this were to be developed even further in the future, then here are things I may consider.
+To make it professional, these are the priorities I should focused to have a fully developed Ilokano, Duolingo like learning app.

 1. Have Ilokano contributors review the lesson wording.
 2. Replace `public/developer-photo.svg` with your actual developer photo when ready.